 Step 3: Start scrolling

 Rotate your mouse scroll wheel to start the script scrolling on screen.
 (See below for alternatives to using a mouse).

 Step 4: Control the speed

 Rotate the mouse scroll wheel in the opposite direction to slow the scroll speed or go into full rewind mode.
 Pause and resume using the spacebar.

 That's it . . . you're off and running!

-The play button does the same thing as the Start Prompting button in the sidebar.
+Initially, the play button does the same thing as the Start Prompting button in the sidebar.
 When you open PromptDog for a new session, they both 'arm' the teleprompter, ready for action.
-After scrolling has been initiated with the mouse scroll wheel, use either one to pause or restart scrolling.
+After scrolling has been initiated with the mouse scroll wheel, use the play button to pause or restart scrolling.
 (Keyboard shortcut: Spacebar)

 Use this button to return to the begining of the script.
 (Shortcut key: T)

 This button will rewind the script 5 lines.
 (Shortcut key: R)

 Use this button to reverse the mouse wheel scroll action.
 See note below.
 (Shortcut key: Y)